 In the not too distant past, one of the most spectacular light shows in the Eternal City was created at St Peter's Basilica.

 On special occasions the exterior of the vast church would be lit up with thousands of candles.
-Evidence of this illumination remains on its giant cupola in the form of small, circular, spiked metal plates.
+Evidence of this illumination remains on its giant cupola in the form of tiers of spiked metal plates.

 View the spectacle on YouTube.